WorldWideTelescope/worldwide-telescope-manual/content/_index.md

 from such famous telescopes as Hubble, Chandra and Spitzer into one vast panorama of the universe.

+{% note(html=1) %}
+While this guide was written for the Windows version of WWT, it should also be helpful for understanding the WWT <a href="//worldwidetelescope.org/webclient/">web client</a> since its user interface mirrors that of the Windows program.
+However, some specialized features are unavailable in the web client.
+We’re working to annotate this guide to show which parts are Windows-specific.
+Your contributions to that effort would be much appreciated!
+{% end %}

 WorldWide Telescope allows seamless panning and zooming around the night sky, our Solar System, and other space-orientated panoramas, such as the pictures taken of the surfaces of the Moon and Mars.
 [Explore](@/explore/index.md) the